What Is CBR?

 Application scenario |

 You can also use the two backup options together if needed.
-For example, associate all servers or file systems with a vault and then apply a backup policy to the vault to execute periodic backup for them, and manually perform one-off backups for the most important servers or file systems to further ensure data security.
-Figure 2 shows the intermixed use of the two backup options.
+For example, you can associate resources with a vault and apply a backup policy to the vault to execute periodic backup for all the resources in the vault.
+Additionally, you can perform a one-off backup for the most important resources to enhance data security.
+Figure 2 shows the use of the two backup options.

-You can access the CBR service through the management console or by calling HTTPS-based APIs.
+You can access the CBR service through the console or by calling HTTPS-based APIs.

-The console is a web-based UI, where you can perform operations on CBR resources easily.
-Log in to the management console and select Cloud Backup and Recovery.
+Use the console if you prefer a web-based UI.
+Log in to the console and choose Cloud Backup and Recovery.

-If you need to integrate the CBR service provided by the cloud system into a third-party system for secondary development, you can use an API to access the CBR service.
-For details, see the Cloud Backup and Recovery API Reference.
+Use APIs if you need to integrate CBR into a third-party system for secondary development.
+For details, see Cloud Backup and Recovery API Reference.